TosbackCgusBridge-Bot/CGUs-versions/Pg/Privacy Policy.md

 Contact Us

 Please contact us directly with any questions or concerns you may have about your privacy and our data protection practices or if you are a consumer with a disability and need a copy of this notice in an alternative format.
+If you have an inquiry that is specific to our data protection officer, such as a suspected data breach, please state that in your message.
+You may also write to our Data Protection Officer at 1 Procter Gamble Plaza, Cincinnati, OH 45202, U.S.A.